tjmclain/YarnSpinner-GodotSharp/README.md

 	Label.SetDeferred(RichTextLabel.PropertyName.VisibleCharacters, 0);

 	// Wait until the next frame.
-	// This ensures our 'SetDeferred' calls go through before we start animating the text. await ToSignal(GetTree(), SceneTree.SignalName.ProcessFrame);
+	// This ensures our deferred calls are processed before we start animating the text. await ToSignal(GetTree(), SceneTree.SignalName.ProcessFrame);

 	// Cache the total number of characters in the label's text.